tag-nav/wolf_vision/README.md

 **Set the WOLF_ROOT environment variable**

-We need a platform-independent way to specify where is the WOLF project, so that code can locate relevant files at tun-time.
+We need a platform-independent way to specify where is the WOLF project, so that code can locate relevant files at run-time.
 For example, if we want to use YAML files for configuring sensors, `YAML::LoadFile(filename)` needs an absolute path to a `filename`.
 This name is platform-specific, and many times user-specific.

 Usually, these files are out of the WOLF project.
 But for testing purposes, some of these files exist within the WOLF directories.